JoKerDii/m6A-seq-analysis-protocol/docs/M1_Data_Preprocessing/SRA_toolkit.md

 # Obtaining GEO data Using SRA Toolkit

-The Sequence Read Archive (SRA) is a publically accessible archive for high throughput sequencing data.
+The Sequence Read Archive (SRA) is a publicly accessible archive for high throughput sequencing data.
 The [SRA Toolkit](https://ncbi.github.io/sra-tools/) from NCBI is a collection of tools for using data in the INSDC SRA.
 It takes the following steps to download data from SRA:

 ## Install and Config SRA Toolkit

-For Ubuntu

 ```shell
 # Download and extract the latest version